Mindful Eating: Enjoy a Healthy Relationship with Food

 A More Personalised, Tailor-Made Service

-My Mindful Eating service is therefore useful for individuals who have tried the traditional weight loss clubs and who now require a much more personalised approach.
-It moves away from the restrictive, often unsustainable, quick-fix diet approach and instead focuses on long-term behaviour change.
-It helps clients to build the self-awareness and skills that will help them to consider their thought processes and attitudes in relation to food, to manage their food environment and adopt a way of eating that is flexible, sustainable and enjoyable.
-Read more about how I work with clients HERE.
+My Mindful Eating service is therefore useful for individuals who have tried the traditional weight loss clubs, or who have perhaps not managed to overcome disordered eating, and who now require a much more personalised, targeted approach.
+It moves away from the restrictive, often unsustainable, quick-fix approaches and instead focuses on long-term behaviour change.
+Providing a unique opportunity for self-focus, my one-to-one sessions help clients to build the self-awareness and skills that will enable them to address their mindset in relation to food and adopt a way of eating that is flexible, sustainable and enjoyable- I call it ‘food freedom’.

 My Services

-One-to-Ones: SPECIAL OFFER: buy three sessions up front and get a 4th session FREE!
-(Save £60).
+One-to-Ones: SPECIAL OFFER: buy three sessions up front and get a 4th session HALF PRICE (£30).
 Contact me via email HERE.

 Fortnightly online support group: More information about my support group can be found HERE.